 Most people fighting for good are good people.

-Or take image of Hannibal, the super smart psychopaths.
+Or take the portray of Hannibal Lector, the super smart psychopath.

 Well, not all psychopaths are inveterate criminals.

 And many serial killers and many of the most dangerous and violent psychopaths aren’t any smarter than the average, either.

 In summary, there is some overlap between good and bad.